manos-saratsis/mintlify-docs/sbom/mintlify-docs-sbom-cyclonedx.md

 - **incomplete_third_party_only**: Only third-party components included
 - **unknown**: Completeness cannot be determined

-### Complete CycloneDX SBOM
+### Complete CycloneDX 1.5 SBOM

-Based on comprehensive analysis of the project structure, configuration files, and documentation, here is the complete CycloneDX 1.5 SBOM in JSON format:
+Based on comprehensive analysis of the project structure, configuration files, and documentation, here is the complete CycloneDX 1.5 SBOM:

 ```json
 {